 Be sure to check the Press Room for the latest updates from Florida's Turnpike.
 Please click on the links below for more details.

 Click on the links below to open a PDF document for financial and other reports from Florida's Turnpike.

-Information on Alligator Alley (Everglades Parkway), Pinellas Bayway System, Sunshine Skyway Bridge, 95 and 595 Express, the Garcon Point and Mid-Bay Bridges, and the Beachline East Expressway (2012-2014 only--see the Traffic Engineers Annual Report above for 2015).
+For information on Alligator Alley (Everglades Parkway), Pinellas Bayway System, Sunshine Skyway Bridge, Beachline East Expressway (2012-2014 only), 95 and 595 Express (2012-2015 only), Wekiva Parkway, Garcon Point Bridge and Mid-Bay Bridge Authority System --see the Traffic Engineers Annual Report below for 2016.

 Florida's Turnpike System is part of the Florida Department of Transportation, an agency of the State of Florida.
 The Turnpike manages 461 miles of separate toll road facilities.
 The revenues collected on the System are pledged for the repayment of revenue bonds.